A Design System Proven to Scale

 Increased knowledge of governance processes

-⬇️ Decrease in Overproduction & Waste
+⬇️ Decrease Overproduction

 Reduction of a11y bugs/fixes